BrianWhelanDublin/milestone-project-4/TESTING.md

 - #### Posting Data in the Cart App.
     - During Development I had an issue sending the post data while using stripe as I had decided to use vanilla javascript instead of jQuery.
     - When I was sending the data the CSRF token wasn't working.
-    - I reaserached the issue and on stack overflow found the following solution which fixed the issue by placing
+    - I researched the issue and on stack overflow found the following solution which fixed the issue by placing
     - By using the Headers key with X-CSRFTToken
     -
         ``` javascript